 - BPServers.ru, an offshore hosting service “for your personal botnet”.

 These services no longer exist, and the frontpage of Acuata.com no longer reference these.
 Snapshots are still available on web.archive.org.

-Acuata.com has never changed ownership according to WHOIS records.
-Thus, Alex has always been in control of this website.
+Acuata.com has never changed ownership according to WHOIS records; this indicates that Alex has always been in control of this website.

 Peanuthero’s first appearance in the Steam trading space was with mannco.jackpot.
 This was a gambling website which would use backpack.tf web APIs to fetch price data.
 At that time, a policy was in place to disallow use of this data by gambling websites.
 After revoked API access and repeated attempts to circumvent a block, Alex took to launching DDoS attacks on backpack.tf.

 Peanuthero would receive a SteamRep tag when it was discovered one of his bots, for some reason, had an unexplained SteamRep Scammer tag.
 Peanuthero’s appeal against the tag was declined.

 Mannco.trade and Mannco.store launched around this time.
 This is when Peanuthero stepped down, and “Alex” took his place.
 Nobody knew who Alex was, and Alex had no history in the trading scene.
 While it was suspect that they were the same person, no concrete proof was ever surfaced, allowing him to operate this way for roughly a year.